Ahrefs Domain Rating (DR) vs Moz Domain Authority (DA): Whats the Difference?

 - How link authority flows across the web

 Ahrefs updates Domain Rating (DR) often (about every 12 hours), so it reacts fast when you gain or lose backlinks.
-If you are deep into link earning, Domain Rating (DR) feels like a live scoreboard.
+If you’re deep into link earning, Domain Rating (DR) feels like a live scoreboard.
+Scored on a scale between 0 and 100, a strong DR is generally considered to be any site that’s at a 70 and above.
+The higher you climb in DR, the more difficult it is to score higher, so changes will take longer as your score increases.

 If you want a more technical, data-first breakdown of how DR works, this data-driven comparison of Ahrefs DR and Moz DA is a great extra read.